Bantam Trail and Castair Trail

 Two half-mile long fire roads cross the 62-acre Trebek Open Space, providing short hikes on the south face of the Hollywood Hills.
 Bantam Trail begins from Nichols Canyon Road and climbs to a ridge running down the east side of the park.
 Castair Trail begins from a trailhead lower down the ridge and drops into Nichols Canyon, coming to a dead-end above the road.
 A rugged single track descends the ridge between the two trails, offering a panoramic view over Hollywood spanning from downtown Los Angeles to Century City.

 Beginning from Nichols Canyon Road, 1.3 miles north of Hollywood Boulevard, step through the black gate and start up Bantam Trail.
 The dirt fire road heads southeast gradually ascending out of the canyon.
 Views over Hollywood expand as the trail crosses the east side of Nichols Canyon, passing through low brush and grasses.
+After ascending 150 feet in the first 0.45 miles, you will come to a junction with Astral Drive Trail.

-Stay to the right through the junction 0.45 miles (and 150 vertical feet) from the start.
-Just ahead, the road reaches the ridgeline and comes to an end at an overlook with views to the east across a small canyon toward the ridge on the west side of Runyon Canyon Park.
-Hikers may be visible making their way along West High Way Trail on the backbone of the ridge.
+To continue along Bantam Trail, stay to the right at the junction with Astral Drive Trail.
+In another 0.05 miles (half a mile from the start with 175 feet of elevation gain), Bantam Trail will reach a ridgeline and comes to an end at an overlook with views to the east across a small canyon toward the ridge on the west side of Runyon Canyon Park.
+Hikers may be visible making their way along Western High Way Trail on the backbone of the ridge.

 A quarter mile (and 175 feet) below is the trailhead for Castair Trail.
 Before heading back down Bantam Trail, venture a short distance down the ridge to a lower landing.
 On a clear day, Santa Monica Bay is visible to the west, and Griffith Observatory peaks out behind the ridges to the east.
 Turn around here for a 1.15-mile hike, or drop down the ridge to Castair Trail.